MikaVirkkunen/architecture-center/docs/anti-patterns/monolithic-persistence/index.md

 }
 ```

 The rate at which log records are generated will probably affect the performance of the business operations.
-And if another component, such as an application process monitor, regularly reads and processes the log data, that can also affect the usiness operations.
+And if another component, such as an application process monitor, regularly reads and processes the log data, that can also affect the business operations.

 ## How to fix the problem

-Separate data according to its use, and select a data store that best matches how each data set will be used.
+Separate data according to its use.
+For each data set, select a data store that best matches how that data set will be used.
+In the previous example, the application should be logging to a separate store from the database that holds business data:

 ```csharp
 public class PolyController : ApiController